johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

 hide_table_of_contents: false
 ---

 Of late, I've found myself getting more and more into structured data.
 Structured data is a way of adding machine-readable information to web pages.
+To entertain myself, I liken it to static typing for websites.
 I've written about structured data before, but in this post I want to focus on how to validate structured data.

-Specifically, I want to show how to validate structured data using a GitHub Action.
-I've created a GitHub Action called [Schemar](https://github.com/marketplace/actions/schemar-ci-action) that does just that.
+Specifically, how can we validate structured data in the context of a GitHub workflow?
+I've created a GitHub Action called [Schemar](https://github.com/marketplace/actions/schemar-ci-action) that facilitates just that.
 In this post we'll see how to use it.

 ![title image reading "Schemar: Validate structured data in a GitHub Action" with the GitHub Action logo](title-image.png)